-The problem is if trading is your sole source of income, the pressure to constantly get results is always there.
-If not kept in check this will be a drain on your mental resources and impact your returns.
+If trading is your sole source of income, the pressure to constantly get results is always there and can become overwhelming.

 All you have to do is follow a few simple rules.